emmahsax/action-ghcr-prune/README.md

 **Optional** Minimum age in days a version must have to qualify for pruning.
 All versions below that age at time of execution are excluded from pruning.
 Defaults to `0` which means no versions will be excluded from pruning.

-#### prune-multi-platform

-**Optional** Boolean controlling whether to prune multi-platform images should be pruned (`true`) or not (`false`).
-Defaults to `false`.

-Turning this on will force the removal of the untagged platform variants attached to the multi-platform image.
-Due to variants being untagged you cannot use this option with `prune-untagged`.
-You also must specify either `user` or `organization`.

 #### prune-tags-regexes

 **Optional** List of regular expressions for tags to prune, one per line.